Exit Site

 Intended Audience: Middle school students

-Description: During adolescent years, youth are thinking about and forming romantic relationships.
-Understanding healthy relationships early on can help youth make informed decisions about their partners.
-Turning Point staff will introduce skills to building healthy relationships.
-Students will be able to identify types of boundaries that exist and how they inform our expectations of relationships.
-Students will leave the presentation with tools for responding to conflict.
+Description: Understanding healthy and unhealthy relationships early on can help youth make informed decisions about relationships.
+Turning Point staff will introduce skills to building healthy relationships, and how to recognize unhealthy behaviors.
+Students will be able to identify types of boundaries that exist and how they inform our expectations about relationships, as well as leave the presentation with conflict resolution skills.

 Prevention Education – High School Students